-From greenhouse gas emissions to municipal solid waste (MSW), there are a lot of terms that will help you learn about climate change and how to combat it.
+From greenhouse gas emissions to decarbonization, there are a lot of terms that will help you learn about climate change and how to combat it.
 We gathered some of the most relevant and commonly confused terms — keeping you informed so you can make better decisions for yourself and our planet and keep Doing Good.

 First, let’s define climate change.

 More than a decade ago we first heard the term “global warming.”
 But after scientists came to understand that the environmental impact is much more than a rise in temperature, it is now commonly referred to as climate change.
 According to the UN6, climate change is defined as the long-term changes in global average temperatures and weather patterns.
 We now know that, since the rise of the modern industrial age in the 1800s, human activities have been the main driver of climate change.
 According to the EPA7, the human contribution to climate change is due to our burning fossil fuels, throwing food and waste into landfills, and certain heavy industrial processes.